 We ask that you treat the doctors and all practice staff with due courtesy and respect.

-Where possible, avoid telephoning the surgery during the peak time of 8.00 to 9.30am.
+Where possible, avoid telephoning the surgery during the peak time of 8.00 to 9.30am except to arrange an appointment.

 Please keep your appointment or tell us as soon as possible if you cannot.
 Please try to be punctual.
 Patients arriving five minutes late may not be seen and those arriving ten minutes late